integeruser/pprank/README.md

 [*] Writing PageRanks to file...[10.65 s]
 ```

-Results obtained on the same data set using a cluster of four identical machines connected by a gigabit switch, each equipped with a 3.20 GHz dual-core Intel i3-550 processor and 4 GB of DDR3 RAM:
+Results obtained on the same data set using a cluster of four identical machines (Ubuntu 16.04.1 - GCC 5.4.0 - MPICH 3.2 - Armadillo 6.500.5) connected by a gigabit switch, each equipped with a 3.20 GHz dual-core Intel i3-550 processor and 4 GB of DDR3 RAM:
 ```
 $ md5sum soc-LiveJournal1-4847571-68993773.txt
 75928465992ef84da938c2ceae74b5dd  soc-LiveJournal1-4847571-68993773.txt